AscendNTNU/ros-workshop/README.md

 Once you are done, make sure to check that it works using the `rostopic echo` tool.

 ## AI
-The end goal of the AI node is to make the drone travel over all the boxes, but as a start we will first set it up so that it travels to the closest box.
+The end goal of the AI node is to make the drone travel over all the boxes.
+AI and Control are especially tightly coupled, since AI processes and sends commands, such as "take off", and Control responds to these commands and decode them into actual flying introductions for the drone.
+In this workshop, most of the Control node is written for you, as you should focus more on grasping the ROS concepts than control concepts.
-Then later after the control node is finished it is easy to come back and modify the AI node.

 ### The subscribers